See previous – Mistake #7: Texts, Typos, and Timezones

 This, from my experience, is the most common occurrence for law school applicants.
 There are two likely reasons for this.
 The most frequently occurring is that you took a course (or courses) twice and your degree granting school only counts the higher of the two grades, but LSAC averages the grades.
-For example, your freshman year you get an F in physics and you retake this physics course and get an A. Cool Eastern State sees this as an “A” in your cumulative GPA but LSAC (and thus all LSAC member law schools) see this as a 2.0.
+For example, your freshman year you get an F in physics and you retake this physics course and get an A. Cool Eastern State sees this as an “A” in your cumulative GPA but LSAC (and thus all LSAC member law schools) still count the 0.0 from the first time around.
 Ouch, your 4.0 in physics just became a 2.0!
 The other way this could happen is if you transferred credits from one school to your degree granting school, forgot about those grades, and they happen to be worse than your grades at your degree granting school.
 Your aggregate uGPA will go down.
 As we will see in scenario #3, transferring grades can have a positive effect and raise youir uGPA.

 Scenario #2: Nothing changes

 This means you did not retake any courses, transfer in credits, etc. This is actually rarer than you might think, but obviously happens.
 I doubt you will ever see a thread on top-law-schools.com where someone is questioning “WHY DID MY GPA STAY THE SAME?”